 - (a) The applicant for approval of a repair design shall: - 1.
-Show compliance with the type-certification basis and environmental protection requirements incorporated by reference in the type-certificate or supplemental type-certificate, as applicable, or those in effect on the date of application (for repair design approval), plus any amendments to those certification specifications/airworthiness code or special conditions the State of Design/CAD finds necessary to establish a level of safety equal to that established by the type-certification basis incorporated by reference in the type-certificate or supplemental type-certificate. - 2.
-Submit all necessary substantiation data, when requested by the CAD. - 3.
-Declare compliance with the certification specifications/airworthiness code and environmental protection requirements of subparagraph (a)(1). - (b) Where the applicant is not the type-certificate or supplemental type-certificate holder, as applicable, the applicant may comply with the requirements of paragraph (a) through the use of its own resources or through an arrangement with the type-certificate or supplemental type-certificate holder as applicable.
+Demonstrate compliance with the type-certification basis and environmental protection requirements incorporated by reference in the type-certificate or supplemental typecertificate, as applicable, or those in effect on the date of application (for repair design approval), plus any amendments to those certification specifications/airworthiness code or special conditions the State of Design/CAA finds necessary to establish a level of safety equal to that established by the type-certification basis incorporated by reference in the type-certificate, supplemental type-certificate or APU TSO authorisation. - 2.
+Submit all necessary substantiation data, when requested by the CAA. - 3.
+Declare compliance with the certification specifications/airworthiness code and environmental protection requirements of subparagraph (a)(1). - (b) Where the applicant is not the type-certificate or supplemental type-certificate or APU TSO authorisation holder, as applicable, the applicant may comply with the requirements of paragraph (a) through the use of its own resources or through an arrangement with the type-certificate or supplemental type-certificate or APU TSO authorisation holder as applicable.